unibo-lptsi-pss/pss-slides/lecture-markdown/content/07-git/_index.md

 When **in detached head**, Git allows to make **commits**, but they **are lost**!

-(Not really, but to retrieve them we need `git reflog` and `git cherry-pick`, that we won't discuss)
+* (Not really, but we need to create a branch, or to retrieve them we need `git reflog` and `git cherry-pick`, that we won't discuss)

 ---